 The M.F.A. is a three-year program and at the end of each year in residence at Indiana University, students' skill and creative ability will be evaluated.
 Only those who have clearly demonstrated growth and excellence will be permitted to remain in the program.

 The M.F.A. degree requires a minimum 60 credit hours of graduate work with an emphasis in one of the following areas: Acting, Directing, Costume Design, Lighting Design, Playwriting, Scenic Design or Theatre Technology.
 The student must maintain a grade point average of at least 3.0 in all course work taken for graduate credit.
 (Students receiving financial aid must maintain a grade point average of 3.2.)
 The 60 hours of graduate work will include:

 In addition, an M.F.A. course of study may include twelve hours (fifteen hours in Costume Design) in an allied field in another department.
 A production thesis is required of all students for which a maximum of ten credits may be taken.

 Transfer credits must meet the requirements of a particular M.F.A. program.
-The proposed transfer credits will be reviewed by the Department of Theatre and Drama and appropriate transfer credits will be recommended to the Graduate School for acceptance toward the M.F.A. degree.
+The proposed transfer credits will be reviewed by the Department of Theatre, Drama, and Contemporary Dance and appropriate transfer credits will be recommended to the Graduate School for acceptance toward the M.F.A. degree.
 A candidate may transfer up to twenty hours of appropriate graduate credit from other institutions.

 The M.F.A. course of study is a three-year program and it is highly recommended that students plan on three-years of uninterrupted study in residence.
 The faculty believe that it takes three-years for a student to develop his/her artistic talent and master technical skills; the programs are structured accordingly.
 Normally, only those courses that have been taken within a five-year period prior to the awarding of the M.F.A. will count toward the 60 hour requirement.